nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## 5. Frequently Asked Questions (FAQs)

-Q: How do I see tasks of a different member?
+Q: How do I see tasks of a different member?<br/>
 A: You have to use the `viewt` or `viewtask` method to view the tasks allocated to another member.
 For example, if your window is currently on another member's task, use `viewt 3` to view the tasks of the member at `MEMBER_INDEX` 3.
-Click [here](#418-viewing-all-tasks-allocated-to-a-member--viewtask-or-viewt) for more details on the `viewtask` command.
+Click [here](#418-viewing-all-tasks-allocated-to-a-member--viewtask-or-viewt) for more details on the `viewtask` command. <br/><br/>

-Q: How do I transfer my data to another person or computer?
+Q: How do I transfer my data to another person or computer?<br/>
 A: This application saves the data of your applicants and members in the ./data/addressbook.json file.
-You can send the file to the other person or computer, and overwrite the empty addressbook.json with the addressbook.json file of your choice.
+You can send the file to the other person or computer, and overwrite the empty addressbook.json with the addressbook.json file of your choice. <br/><br/>

 <div markdown="span" class="alert alert-warning">:exclamation: **CAUTION:**